uviclibraries/html-css/act-4.md

   }
   ```

-- Make sure to take note of the dot (.) before zuko-qualities.
+Make sure to take note of the dot (.) before zuko-qualities.
+This is done to select the class you want to alter.

 - Here is what my `about.html` page now looks like in my browser: